garv1908/neural-network/README.md

 This is a humble adventure to venture out into the world of machine-learning.
 I've heavily commented the code in fnn.py, mostly for my own understanding of the concepts, but feel free to run [the file](./fnn.py) and check out how the program performs yourself!
 It goes through epochs, or iterations, training itself on the MNIST dataset included in `/data`.
 The rest of the program in fnn.py then asks for a number between 0 to 59999, which is the size of the dataset, and then predicts what the number is based on its pre-adjusted weights and biases.

-I've also developed a website using flask ((app.py))[app.py] that allows you to draw a digit on a canvas!
+I've also developed a website using flask (within [app.py](app.py)) that allows you to draw a digit on a canvas!
 Once you click submit, the image is processed and then sent into the neural network to obtain a prediction.
-I've added two models, so you can experiment and see (very clearly), how a convolutional neural network (CNN) performs in place of a feed-forward neural network (FNN).
+I've developed two models, so you can experiment and see (very clearly), how a convolutional neural network (CNN) performs in place of a feed-forward neural network (FNN).

 The models themselves are stored in a pickle file, and have been trained previously for easy access.